 These relatively effortless steps can become effective signposts for both you and the grader.
 Make the most of the limited attention and patience they have for you.

 Although these competence signals will only help, they’re no substitute for being able to externalize and demonstrate your grasp of the subject matter itself.
 A one-two punch to shake the graders out of their stupor.
 They’re desperate for it.

-At first glance, the two essay excerpts actually don’t look that different.
+At first glance, the two essay excerpts we discussed above actually don’t look that different.
 They both had the right ideas, but one better demonstrated and proved its understanding of the law.
 It showed its logical thought processes step by step.
 Show your work!

 It’s going to be harder to show your work just by being “familiar” with the material.
 No matter how amazing you are, no one’s going to marry you if no one ever sees you because you’re hidden away in your room.
 So check that you’re able to bring it out before the bar so that you can do so later.

 - State the appropriate rule for the corresponding sub-issues

 - Understood the issue well enough to discuss it as intended.
 Although IRAC itself is formulaic, there’s a certain approach they look for in your analysis of an issue

 - Ping-pong arguments may be unnecessary if you want to save time

 - Keep your essay answer clean: IRACs organized and easy to read.
 Headings.
 One paragraph, one idea (at least try to separate the R and A)

 For more free strategies, inspirations, and encouragement as you tackle the bar exam, sign up for my weekly emails below.
 You’ll also get a free Performance Test guide and coupons for AdaptiBar, BarEssays (CA only), and BarIssues (CA only):